 Adjustable torso length

-First off, the torso length of the Divide is adjustable, by raising and lowering the height of the shoulder harness.
-If you have a very long torso, you can add vertical extensions to the external frame to make the torso length longer.
-The adjustment system is a bit difficult to comprehend in the absence of good fitting documentation or video.
-It’s also a little confusing because there are so many extra long webbing straps on this pack concentrated around the shoulder harness area.
+First off, the torso length of the Divide is adjustable, by raising and lowering the height of the shoulder harness or the hip belt If you have a very long torso or need to carry a very heavy load, you can also add vertical extensions to the external frame to make the torso length longer.
+If that sounds confusing and you want to know more, watch this 20-minute video which explains all the ways that the Divide can be adjusted.
+It’s pretty phenomenal, actually.

 Adjustable load lifters

-The angle of the load lifter straps is also adjustable so you can maintain them at a 45 degree angle.
-To change the angle, you raise or lower a buckle the runs along the front of the shoulder strap.
-Many high-volume expedition packs have this feature and it’s quite useful to counter loads that pull you backwards and off balance.
+The angle of the load lifter straps is also adjustable so you can maintain them at a 45-degree angle.
+To change the angle, you raise or lower a buckle that runs along the front of the shoulder strap.
+Many high-volume expedition packs have this feature and it’s quite useful to counter loads that pull you backward and off-balance.
 The load lifters on the Divide also work a lot better than those ultralight backpacks with frame stays because the Divide has a real frame, not floating and unanchored rods in the back of the pack bag.

 The external frame is made using aluminum tubing and slightly curved to conform to the curvature of your back.
 Being an external frame, back ventilation is good because there’s an air gap between your shirt and the pack bag.